 - Familiarize themselves with all policy pertinent to the portfolio to which they are assigned. - Attend the open committees and working groups chaired by the Lead Director to which they are assigned.
-Finance and Operations Portfolio DALs will also sit on SUB Business Marketing Committee. - At least one Portfolio DAL of the two DALs assigned to a portfolio shall put their name forward to run for the 2nd chair position(s) on the open committee(s) under their portfolio. - Ensure that their Lead Director to which they are assigned is performing their duties as outlined in their job descriptions. - Perform any other duties as required by UVSS policy and bylaws, or as needed by the Board.
+Finance and Operations Portfolio DALs will also sit on SUB Business Marketing Committee. - At least one Portfolio DAL of the two DALs assigned to a portfolio shall put their name forward to run for the 2nd chair position(s) on the open committee(s) under their portfolio. - Ensure that their Lead Director to which they are assigned is performing their duties as outlined in their job descriptions. - In the event that a Lead Director or a Director of International Student Relations position is vacant, the portfolio DAL(s) shall make an effort to carry on the duties of the position. - Perform any other duties as required by UVSS policy and bylaws, or as needed by the Board.